bics/MineSweeper/README.md

 * Frequent User Goals
     * Frequent users should be able to take a break and challenge themselves with a cozy little game.
-    * They should be able to dwelve into the history of the game.
+    * They should be able to delve into the history of the game.
     * They may spend some time solving the larger and harder puzzles.

 ### Design